Imbricate Cup-and-Saucer Shell

 Imbricate Cup-and-Saucer, Crucibulum scutellatum.
 Shell collected off the beach in the greater Cabo San Lucas area, Baja California Sur, March 2018.
 Size: 5.8 cm (2.3 inches) x 5.2 cm (2.0 inches).

-Imbricate Cup-and-Saucer Shells are found on top of rocks or shells on mud flatsĀ in the intertidal zone to depths up to 27 m (90 feet).
-They range from Cedros Island, Baja California to Tierra del Fuego at the southern tip of South America, and are found throughout the Sea of Cortez.
+Habitat and Distribution: Imbricate Cup-and-Saucer Shells are found on rocks and shells, on muddy substrates in the intertidal zone, and to depths up to 27 m (90 feet).
+They are a temperate to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Cedros Island, Baja California south to Guatemala.
+They are found throughout the Sea of Cortez.